Full of flavor and seasonings, this easy bbq sauce recipe is a stand-out condiment that knows how to make a meal special.

-- 2 cups cider vinegar
+- 2 cups apple cider vinegar

-- 4 Tablespoons Worcestershire sauce
+- 4 tablespoons Worcestershire sauce

-- 2 Tablespoons white vinegar
+- 2 tablespoons white vinegar

-- Place over medium high heat and stir constantly until it comes to a low boil.
+- Place over medium-high heat and stir constantly until it comes to a low boil.
 Reduce heat and simmer for 45 minutes, stirring from time to time.